Translate this Page

 Want to try something a little different or new for your family?
 Make an evening of karaoke with the family.
 Get a private room and just enjoy singing and being together.
 There are many family karaoke facilities in Malang.

 Restaurants are everywhere in Malang and you can make a quest out of finding that special place to eat.
-You might check TripAdvisor to see their reviews.
+Check restaurant rating services such as Tripadvisor to see their reviews.

-There are several places that are favorites for the expats:
+However there are several places that are favorites for us and other expats in Malang:

 For a special treat, try Rotiboy in Mal Olympic Garden (MOG) for a unique pastry bun.

 While you will want to find the personal services best for you in terms of convenience and price, there are a few places that are recommended as a great place to start.
-For salons that offer a full range of services (hairstyle, manicure, pedicure, makeup) try Pacific, Jonathan’s, Tinaraor Gester.
-For a great hairstylist (women, men, children), there’s Hengky’s Salon, Jl.
+For salons that offer a full range of services such as hairstyle, manicure, pedicure and makeup try Pacific, Jonathan’s, Tinara or Gester.
+For a great hairstylist there’s Hengky’s Salon, Jl.
 Simpang Bondowoso 15-17.
-For a nice massage in upscale facilities, there’s Djemari at Jl.
+For a nice massage there’s Djemari at Jl.
 Raya Tidar 40 or Zen at Jl.
 Burung 55.